 The use of a U-Net architecture requires a gridded representation of the particle density, and the definition of a gridded (single-valued) velocity field.
 These characteristics lead directly to some of the limitations observed in our study.
 The Lagrangian representation of particles in the training simulations yields useful information on particle statistics on scales {\em smaller} than those of the fluid grid, which is discarded as a pre-processing step in our approach.
 For applications where the sole interest is the statistical properties of the particles, better results extending to smaller scales would likely be obtained by using a convolutional neural network to target directly the radial distribution and relative velocity functions.

 The model fails to generalize to different friction times and energy injection rates, as expected given that these are key physical parameters and the network was only exposed to a single value of them.
-There are no obvious obstacles to training the network on a suite of simulations, and thereby learning the dependence of particle clustering on physical input parameters \citep[see, e.g. analogous work in cosmology;][]{vn21}.
-The combination of three-dimensional spatial prediction of particle positions, together with prediction of the particles' velocity relative to the gas, would then allow calculation of particle collision rates and outcomes for arbitrary size distributions.
+There are no obvious obstacles to training the network on a suite of simulations and thereby learning the dependence of particle clustering on physical input parameters \citep[see, e.g. analogous work in cosmology;][]{vn21}.
+The combination of three-dimensional spatial prediction of particle positions, together with the prediction of the particles' velocity relative to the gas, would then allow the calculation of particle collision rates and outcomes for arbitrary size distributions.
 Different approaches would be needed to incorporate the back-reaction of particles on the gas, an aspect ignored in our work but which is central to models of planetesimal formation \citep{youdin05,simon16}.
 Learned simulators for turbulent flows show considerable promise \citep{dang22}, and it would be interesting to apply similar methods to multi-phase fluid turbulence.
 The existence of new instabilities that rely on the two-way coupling between gas and particles \citep{youdin05,squire18} suggests that multi-phase turbulence would be a stringent test of such methods.

 The work presented here explores arguably the simplest problem in two-fluid turbulence that has relevance to planet formation.
-Related problems are present on multiple other scales in protoplanetary disks, and in other domains including atmospheric science and experimental studies of turbulence.
-Our results suggest that deep learning offers a complementary approach to direct numerical simulations, that can predict particle clustering at a lower computational cost.
+Related problems are present on multiple other scales in protoplanetary disks and in other domains, including atmospheric science and experimental studies of turbulence.
+Our results suggest that deep learning offers a complementary approach to direct numerical simulations that can predict particle clustering at a lower computational cost.

 \acknowledgments We thank Jim Stone for helpful discussions during the development of this project.
-PJA acknowledges support from NASA TCAN award 80NSSC19K0639.
+PJA acknowledges support from NASA TCAN award 80NSSC19K0639, and from award 644616 from the Simons Foundation.
 CCY and ZZ acknowledge support from NASA via the Emerging Worlds program (award 80NSSC20K0347) and the Astrophysics Theory Program (award 80NSSC21K0141).
 CCY acknowledges support from NASA TCAN award 80NSSC21K0497.